4 Big Reasons Why Soda is Ruining Your Results

 What you want is for your heart to be replenished with water, but caffeine and sugar don’t replace any of the fluids you lose while you sweat.

-The caffeine will actually make you need to use the restroom more quickly, and you will lose more fluid.
+The caffeine will actually make you need to use the restroom more frequently, and you will lose more fluid.

 3. Soda is Bad for Your Skin

-Have you noticed a change in your skin?
 Eating or drinking foods high in sugar can mess with your insulin levels and lead to the formation of acne.
+The sugar content (including sugar alternatives like aspartame and other artificial sweeteners) in drinks like soda can mess with your insulin levels and cause acne, breakouts, oily skin, and even wrinkles.

 Soda is also very acidic, which causes a dull, dry, and lifeless complexion.
 So, the choice is yours, soda-lovers: DC on the rocks or sun-kissed, radiant skin?